 The fan-centric approach to system acoustic enhancement controls the PWM duty cycle, driving the fan at a fixed rate (for example, 6%).
 Each time the PWM duty cycle is updated, it is incremented by a fixed 6%.
 As a result, the fan ramps smoothly to its newly calculated speed.
 If the temperature starts to drop, the PWM duty cycle immediately decreases by 6% at every update.
 Therefore, the fan ramps smoothly up or down without inherent system delay.
-Consider, for example, controlling the same CPU cooler fan (on PWM1) and chassis fan (on PWM2) using Remote 1 temperature.
-The T{MIN} and T{RANGE} settings have already been defined in automatic fan speed control mode, that is, thermal characterization of the control loop has been optimized.
-Here, the chassis fan is noisier than the CPU cooling fan.
+Consider, for example, controlling the same CPU cooler fan (on PWM1) and chassis fan (on PWM2)

+using Remote 1 temperature.
+The $T{\rm MIN}$ and $T{\rm RANGE}$ settings have already been defined in automatic fan speed control mode, that is, thermal characterization of the control loop has been optimized.
+Now the chassis fan is noisier than the CPU cooling fan.
 Using the fan-centric approach, PWM2 can be placed into acoustic enhancement mode independently of PWM1.
 The acoustics of the chassis fan can, therefore, be adjusted without affecting the acoustic behavior of the CPU cooling fan, even though both fans are controlled by Remote 1 temperature.
-The fan-centric approach is how acoustic enhancement works on the ADT7473/ ADT7473-1.
+The fan-centric approach is how acoustic enhancement works on the ADT7473.

-Enabling Acoustic Enhancement for Each PWM Output Enhanced acoustics Register 1 (0x62)
+Enabling Acoustic Enhancement for Each PWM Output Enhance Acoustics Register 1 (Reg.
+0x62)

-Bit 3 = 1, enables acoustic enhancement on PWM1 output Enhanced acoustics Register 2 (0x63)
+<3> = 1, enables acoustic enhancement on PWM1 output.

-Bit 7 = 1, enables acoustic enhancement on PWM2 output Bit 3 = 1, enables acoustic enhancement on PWM3 output
+<7> = 1, enables acoustic enhancement on PWM2 output. <3> = 1, enables acoustic enhancement on PWM3 output.